The eighth commandment is:

 This commandment forbids false testimony, calumny, detraction, rash judgment, and lying.

-This is to knowingly speak contrary to the truth, with the intention of deceiving the one who hears.
+is to knowingly speak contrary to the truth, with the intention of deceiving the one who listens.
 Any statement that distorts the truth in order to mislead is a lie.

 God, who is Truth itself, hates falsehood.
 Those who become accustomed to lying often suffer the consequences even in this life, before having to answer in the next for all their words.